 Utilities (electric / gas / water / trash)

 Restaurants (if you’re working on paying off debt this is a category to really watch)

 Tip 2- I Know I Need to Cut Back, But How Much Is Realistic?

 You may be spending too much in some categories and need to cut back.
 That’s ok but don’t go crazy!
 Be realistic about how much you are willing to cut back.
 Start with restaurants as an example.
 Instead of cutting 100% perhaps step one is to reduce it by 50% in the first month.
 Are there other categories you could trim?
 Start by looking at last month’s spending in each of your categories and cut back by 10% as your new budget for the upcoming month.
 It’s natural to make adjustments each month depending on the outcome and as obligations change.

 Tip 3- Recommended Budget Percentages

-This is a sample of what a well balanced budget would look like.
+This is a sample of what a well-balanced budget would look like.
 These categories will probably have sub-categories too (i.e. utilities would be made up of electric, water, etc.) Use this as a guideline when you’re building a budget or when you’re reassessing your current budget to determine if your allocation is realistic.
-I used these recommended budget categories when I was setting up my budget over 8 years ago and is immensely helpful!
+I used these recommended budget categories when I was setting up my budget over 8 years ago and are immensely helpful!
 The percentages are simply recommendations.

 I hope you are getting the hang of budgeting and seeing the power it gives you to take total control of your money and ditch the sleepless nights and anxiety!
-This is much more peaceful than worrying “how am I going to pay all the bills this month”?
-With no debt, emergency fund established, saving for retirement and paying the home off early it IS possible.
-I can’t wait to taked the next step toward freedom!
+This is much more peaceful than worrying about “how am I going to pay all the bills this month”?
+With no debt, an emergency fund established, saving for retirement, and paying the home off early it IS possible.
+I can’t wait to take the next step toward freedom!